fancypants21/SUDOKU-Solver/README.md

 # SUDOKU-Solver
-Here is an algorith that solves Sudoku
+Here is an algorithm that solves Sudoku